 Who Does this Child Protection Policy Apply to?

 The policy is in place in order to safeguard all the centre’s junior and disabled patrons.
 This child protection policy applies to all staff.
-Everyone to whom the policy applies is required to familiarize themselves with the policy.
+Everyone to whom the policy applies is required to familiarise themselves with the policy.

 - All staff should be sensitive to the risks involved in supervision & teaching young people.
 Staff should be sensitive to the implications of becoming too involved with or spending a lot of time with any one young person.
 Physical contact must be kept to an absolute minimum.